A masterclass for women in technology reimagines inclusive leadership

 Date:

-The session equipped leaders with practical tools to foster gender-responsive and inclusive practices in their workplaces.
+The session equipped members of the IBPAP Women in Action @ IT-BPM (WIA) Elevate cohort with practical tools to foster gender-responsive and inclusive practices in their workplaces.
 It also served as a reminder that inclusive leadership is a powerful force for innovation, resilience and equity.

-This collaboration builds on UN Women’s ongoing efforts to promote the Women’s Empowerment Principles (WEPs) and strengthen gender equality, diversity and inclusion within the Philippine IT-BPM industry.
+This collaboration builds on UN Women’s ongoing efforts to promote the Women’s Empowerment Principles (WEPs) – which are at the heart of the WEPs Corporate Action Lab, a joint initiative by UN Women Philippines and IBPAP focused on advancing women’s leadership in tech – and to strengthen gender equality, diversity and inclusion.

-The opening segment invited participants to reimagine what an inclusive world could look like — one where everyone is seen, heard and valued.
+Participants were invited to reimagine what an inclusive world could look like.
 They reflected on the difference between equality and equity, sharing personal insights about fairness, belonging and representation, grounding the day’s learning in lived experience.
+Conversations were honest, insightful and, at times, deeply personal.
+Participants shared stories of bias, stereotypes and unequal access to opportunities that continue to challenge women’s advancement.

-Reflecting and Committing to Action
+Reflecting and committing to action

 The masterclass concluded with a reflection and commitment exercise in which participants outlined personal and organizational actions to advance inclusion.
 These ranged from mentoring future women leaders and strengthening gender-responsive policies to designing inclusive workspaces and embedding the WEPs across company systems.
 Many pledged to educate peers and teams to become active enablers of inclusion.

 As Ayhee Campos, IBPAP Chairperson, WIA Chairperson and Co-Convenor, passionately shared in her opening remarks: “Inclusive leadership isn’t just a strategy.
 It’s a stance.
 It’s about choosing empathy over ego, collaboration over control and impact over image.”
-This perspective reminds us that true leadership is not measured solely by results but by the relationships we nurture and the lives we uplift.
-By breaking silos, celebrating invisible labour and aligning business goals with social impact, leaders can foster cultures where individuals don’t just survive — they thrive.

 About the Gender Action Lab